demlabs-cellframe/cellframe-node/README.md

 On MacOS:

 Install latest XCode from App Store or directly from official Apple site and install Homebrew from brew.sh.
-(If you have Apple silicon chipset, please setup it to /opt/homebrew as recommended on the Homebrew website).
+If you have Apple silicon chipset, please setup it to /opt/homebrew as recommended on the Homebrew website
 After that, install necessary dependencies with:
 ```
 brew install cmake sqlite3